About Me

 In college, I became a bit of a policy-wonk.
 I was convinced I needed to save the world, and knew that good research, good policy, and a touch of charisma and persuasion was all I needed to make that happen.

-After school, I did the policy thing for a while, but through that work (and many conversations with friends and many books and many podcasts), I learned my policy path wasn't going to have the impact I had hoped.
-I realized instead that we are probably living through a fall-of-Rome-style-event-except-bigger-because-this-time-the-empire-is-global-and-relies-on-one-limited-fuel-source-and-has-also-so-deeply-harmed-so-much-of-the-living-world-that-we-are-in-for-a-very-different-future-than-what-most-of-us-grew-up-in.
+After school, I did the policy thing for a while, but through that work (and through many conversations with friends, reading many books, and listening to many podcasts), I learned my policy path wasn't going to have the impact I had hoped.
+I realized instead that we are probably living through a fall-of-Rome-style-event-except-bigger-because-this-time-the-empire-is-global-and-relies-on-one-limited-fuel-source-and-has-also-so-deeply-harmed-so-much-of-the-living-world-that-we-are-in-for-a-very-different-future-than-what-most-of-us-grew-up-in-and-despite-all-that-I-think-there-are-still-beautiful-useful-important-things-to-do-with-our-lives-and-in-our-communities.
 That hyphenated mess of a description is actually an oversimplification of what I think the whole picture is, but it transmits the vibe.
 To make that mess easier to talk about in day-to-day conversations, my friends and I just call it "collapse."

 These days, I'm experimenting with ways of being and living that seem directionally helpful (for me, for other people, for our more-than-human kin).
 Many of my experiments don't work, or don't work as well as I thought they would.
-(For instance, my husband and I turned a school bus into a tiny home, which was COOL but VERY HARD and more expensive than we thought.
+For instance, my husband and I turned a school bus into a tiny home, which was soooo cooool, very hard, and more expensive than we thought.
 And while we own our home now, we don't own the land we park it on.
-And so while we probably save some money living in the bus, we don't save as much as we thought we would.)
-But experimenting feels better to me than accepting the defaults right now, and I feel really lucky and grateful to be in a situation where this experimentation feels possible.
-Thank you to all the people and places that make this possible.
+And so while we probably save some money living in the bus, we don't save as much as we thought we would.
+But experimenting in bold ways feels better to me than accepting the defaults right now, and I feel really lucky and grateful to be in a situation where this experimentation feels possible.
+I feel lucky and grateful to have driven the bus around the country to see so many beautiful, awesome people and places.
+And I feel lucky and grateful to be back home in Western NC now, close to family, friends, and land that I love.
+Thank you to all the people and places that make all this possible.
+All that said, we are now trying to buy a conventional house (with lots of projects planned to make it feel more resilient, funky, and experimental).
+Stay tuned for when I eventually write a piece about our housing journey: bus to mortage and everything in between.

 A few things I get up to these days: I have a strong background in the performing arts and am in the early phases of hatching a few pieces at the intersection of the arts and collapse.
 I've been making a lot of new friends, and deepening a lot of important relationships.
-I live in a DIY school-bus-turned-tiny-home with my husband, and our cat, Indie.
-(We are coming up on our one-year anniversary of full time bus life!)
 The past few years, the plants have been calling me, and I've finally started to do something about it.
-Most recently this has meant that I've been working / volunteering on several local farms, and am a few weeks into a year(ish)-long Foundations of Community Herbalism course.
-I have also been introducing myself to some new weeds this spring!
+Most recently this has meant that I've been working / volunteering on several local farms, and am a few months into a year(ish)-long Foundations of Community Herbalism course.
+I have also been introducing myself to some new-to-me weeds this spring!